Elevate Your Vacation Experience by Climbing Ancient Ruins

 Perched on a ridge overlooking stunning Lake Yaxhá, the ancient city contains more than 500 structures, including nine temples and one of the few twin pyramid complexes outside of Tikal.

-Lace up your boots to climb Temple 216 (37 metres / 121 feet), towering over the rainforest canopy surrounding the site’s East Acropolis.
+Give your legs a workout as you climb Temple 216 (37 metres / 121 feet), towering over the rainforest canopy surrounding the site’s East Acropolis.
 At the temple-top platform, reward yourself with a 360-degree panorama of the rainforest canopy, nearby pyramids, and the shimmering lake below.
-Climb to its peak at dusk to watch the colourful sunset over the surrounding landscape.

 El Caracol, Belize

 Surrounded by the untamed Chiquibul National Park, the ruins of Caracol contain five plazas, a cosmic observatory, and thousands of structures, making it the largest Maya centre in Belize.

 Let your imagination drift back into ancient times as you climb up the steps of the massive Caana pyramid and browse the three temples sharing its lofty peak, 43 metres (140 feet) above the jungle floor.
 Enjoy a panoramic view of rainforest canopy as you look out from Caana, the largest of Caracol’s pyramids — and to this day, the tallest man-made structure in all of Belize.

 Archaeologists named the site Caracol, the Spanish word for snail, because they found so many of the mollusks there.
 The Maya, however, called it Oxwitza, which means the Sky Place.

 Covering 168 square kilometres (65 square miles) of thick, high-canopy jungle, Caracol contains some 35,000 buildings that have been identified.
 Once one of the largest ancient Maya cities, Caracol had an estimated population of about 150,000 at its peak (around 650 A.D.).